 Luise received her Bachelor's degree in Biochemistry from the University of Leipzig.
 She then completed her Master's degree in Molecular Medicine at the Charité in Berlin.
 During her Master's degree, she completed an internship in the working group of Prof. Dr. Nils Blüthgen (Computational Modelling in Medicine at the Institute of Pathology of the Charité) to analyse transcriptional changes in response to microenvironment in colon cancer organoids.
 Internship in the group of Dr Matthias Truß at the Charité was dedicated to the analysis of the therapeutic significance of a potential non-canonical hedgehog signalling pathway in therapy-resistant ALL in relapse.
 Luise wrote her master's thesis at the Robert Koch Institute with Dr. Oya Cingöz on the molecular and functional characterisation of reporter-tagged HIV-1 envelopes.

 Rebeca obtained her Bachelor in Biotechnology and later received her Masters in Biotechnology from the University of São Paulo (USP), Brazil, in 2020.
 She developed her Masters' project in the group of Dr. Barazzone at Instituto Butantan focusing on the development of new vaccine candidates against a neglected tropical disease, where she gained experience in molecular biology and protein biochemistry.
-Before joining Dr. Dumbović's lab for her PhD, she worked as MTA in the Cardiovascular Phisiology group leaded by Prof. Heineke at the Universitätsmedizin Mannheim, where she had her first contact and got interested in the study of long non-coding RNAs and their effects in health and disease.
+Before joining Dr. Dumbović's lab for her PhD, she worked as MTA in the Cardiovascular Phisiology group headed by Prof. Heineke at the Universitätsmedizin Mannheim, where she had her first contact and got interested in the study of long non-coding RNAs and their effects in health and disease.

 Berkay Erdem, Technical assistant